flowup/api-client-generator/README.md

 `npm run generate-api-client`

+In case you want to load it from a remove source run `curl https://raw.githubusercontent.com/flowup/api-client-generator/master/tests/custom/swagger.yaml -o swagger.yaml &&npm run generate -- -s swagger.yaml -o ./output`

+This will download and save the swagger.yaml, and later on use the file to generate API client.

 **NOTE**: if you want to skip the installation for project, you can use `npx` but be careful as you'll be using the latest version every time you run the script (We use [SEMVER](https://semver.org/) so it is safer to update over the time).

 # Options